dsyer/inner-loop-boot-k8s/README.md

 2021-03-30 08:19:31.832  INFO 1 --- [  restartedMain] com.example.demo.DemoApplication         : Started DemoApplication in 1.462 seconds (JVM running for 1.862)
 ```

-THe signature that it is working is the thread name "restartedMain".
+The signature that it is working is the thread name "restartedMain".

 Running like that in a fixed docker container isn't much help though.
 You also need to copy changes to local source code into the running container so that the devtools notice them and restart the app.
 That's not impossible, but it's a pain to set up.
 Skaffold does it for you out of the box.

 ## Skaffold

-Remember to set `spring-boot.repackage.excludeDevtools=false` in the build.
-You could set it as a property in the `pom.xml` or, as in this project, via a Maven profile, and set that with an environment variable for the buildpack `BP_MAVEN_BUILD_ARGUMENTS`:
+Remember the Maven profile above, and we can set that with an environment variable for the buildpack `BP_MAVEN_BUILD_ARGUMENTS`:

 ```
 apiVersion: skaffold/v2beta10